 Month 12, Day 23, Wednesday 10:45 a.m.

 The first half of Sebastien’s school week passed rather uneventfully.
-There had been no more scrying attempts.
-She wondered, hoped, that the coppers might be waiting for Eagle Tower to be repaired.
-If she were exceedingly lucky, and she barely dared to wish for it in case of disappointment, her blood would have been lost or destroyed in the explosions, leaving them completely without recourse, and her, safe.
+There had been no more scrying attempts, and she couldn’t help but hope that the coppers might be waiting for Eagle Tower to be repaired.
+If she were exceedingly lucky, and she barely dared to wish for it in case of disappointment, her blood could have been lost or destroyed in the explosions, leaving them completely without recourse—and her safe.

 ‘In any case, I cannot do a reverse scry to retrieve or destroy it unless they resume attempts.
-So other than Oliver’s tendrils looking into how one might steal or destroy official investigation evidence, I’d be best-served focusing my attentions on something I can actually control.’
+So other than Oliver’s tendrils looking into how one might steal or destroy warded evidence, I’d be best-served focusing my attention on something I can actually control.’

-Without anything to do about the scrying attacks, she’d returned to her previous mission.
-Solving the other big problem—her lack of time and energy.
+Without any progress to be made regarding the scrying attacks, she’d returned to her previous mission: solving the problem that was her lack of time and energy.

 Sebastien was already beginning to decipher the significance of the data behind him, extrapolating meaning from the labels.

 “We will go through the studies that prove this today,” Professor Gnorrish said.
-“In our first example, researchers took a baseline sample of the subjects casting the color change spell.
-As I understand, you all have recently practiced this same spell in your class, Introduction to Modern Magics, so you should be familiar with it.
-Researchers quantified the efficiency of casting, the area effected, and the resistance of the new color to change.”
+“In our first example, researchers took a baseline sample of subjects casting the color change spell.
+As I understand, you all have recently practiced this same spell in your Introduction to Modern Magics class, so you should be familiar with it.
+Researchers quantified the efficiency of casting, the area affected, and the resistance of the new color to change.”
 He pointed to one set of data on the graph behind him.

-“Then, they had the subjects cast an analogous color-changing spell, using dye and their understanding of light.
+“Then, they had the subjects cast an analogous color-changing spell using dye and their understanding of light.
 Transmutation instead of transmogrification.
 They measured the same metrics as before.”
-He pointed to a third set of data.
+He pointed to a second set of data.
 The performance was noticeably poorer than the previous attempt.

-“When they had a proper baseline, the researchers put the test subjects through an intensive course on color and light theory.
+“When they had a proper baseline for both transmutation and transmogrification, the researchers put the test subjects through an intensive course on color and light theory.
 They then had the subjects cast the transmutation spell again.
 As you might guess, they improved dramatically.”

 ‘This is what I need,” Sebastien thought.
 ‘It’s what I’ve been missing.’

-Professor Gnorrish spent most of the class going over similar studies, and as excited as Sebastien was by the topic, she had trouble focusing on it past her own racing thoughts.
+Professor Gnorrish spent most of the class going over similar studies, and as excited as Sebastien was by the topic, she had trouble focusing on the lecture past her own racing thoughts.
 ‘I need to learn more about the human brain, and what exactly happens to it when we sleep.’

 Practical Casting ended the school day with another fascinating lecture from Professor Lacer about mental exercises they could perform before casting that would improve the clarity of their Will.
 She had already been doing much of it, but Lacer seemed to have a deeper and richer understanding of, well, everything than she did.